nadabonaso/SimpleCompanyTaskManager/README.md

-# simpleTaskManager
+# company_task_manager_v1

-**Hyperion Software Developer Bootcamp**
+## About

-This task was to create a program for a small business that can help it to manage tasks assigned to each member of the team.
-This part of the project was to focus on working with files and string manipulation, and also use conditional logic and loops.
+This is a simple Python program for a small business that can help it to manage tasks assigned to each member of the team.

-Further functionality was added to this project further on in the course and you can see this in the TaskManager repo.
+For this program I was to focusing on working with files and string manipulation, and also using conditional logic and loops.
+I extended the functionality in company_task_manager_v2.

+###### All users can:
+* login with username and password
+* add a new task
+* assign the task to user
+* add a task name
+* add a task description
+* set the due date
+* view all their incomplete tasks
+* view all incomplete tasks in whole company

+###### Administrators can:
+* add new users (login & password)
+* view statistics for
+   * total number of tasks
+   * total number of users

+## Contributors
+No contributions at this time.

-## Task:
+## Usage
-In this task, you will be creating a program for a small business that can help it to manage tasks assigned to each member of the team.
-You will extend this task in the next Capstone project.
+Requirements for running
+* Import date class from datetime module
+   * from datetime import date